sourcey/sourcey.com/source/2015-12-26-building-the-prefect-rails-5-api-only-app.md

 bin/rails g rspec:install
 ~~~

-Finally, you can get rid of the `test` directory in Rails, since we won't be writing unit tests, but specifications instead.
+Finally, you can get rid of the `test` directory in Rails, since we won't be writing unit tests, but writing specifications instead.

 ## Bulding Your API

-Now is the time to start building out our API controllers.
+Lets start building out our API controllers.

 When an app is created with the `--api` flag you can use the default scaffold generators to generate your API resources as normal, without the need for any special arguments.